|Problem:||Sun fades black trim to gray|

 |Cost:||~$15 in supplies.|

-Plastic car parts leave the factory vibrant, however after years of being exposed to the elements the plastics begin to break down.
-The breaking down of plastics is mostly due to the harmful UV rays from the sun.
+Plastic car parts leave the factory vibrant, however, after years of being exposed to the elements, plastics begin to break down.
+The breaking down of plastics is mostly due to the harmful UV (ultraviolet) rays from the sun.
 Pollution in the air, extreme heat, chemicals and salts are other known reasons for the breakdown of plastics.

-Does putting a layer of wax over the plastic help?
+Does putting a layer of car wax over the plastic help?

-Putting a layer of car wax over plastic will only accelerate the fading process.
-The wax gets absorbed into the pores of the plastic trim and begins to accelerate the graying, chalky look.
+Putting a layer of car wax over plastic will only accelerate the fading process and is NOT recommended.
+Wax absorbs into the porous plastic surfaces and begins to accelerate the graying, chalky look.

 What does work?

-Nothing will bring your plastic trim back 100% to factory, but there is a lesser known but very effective option that is often overlooked.
+No product will bring your plastic trim back 100% to factory new condition, but there is a lesser-known effective option that is often overlooked.
 A 50/50 mixture mix of Boiled Linseed Oil and Paint Thinner will restore the vibrancy of the plastic as well as add a layer of protection.
-This solution is a good way to restore your OEM trim without ruining it with paint.
+This solution is a great way to restore your OEM BMW trim without ruining it with paint.

 What is Boiled Linseed Oil?

-What is purpose of mixing it with paint thinner?
+What is the purpose of mixing it with paint thinner?

 Downsides of using Boiled Linseed Oil?

-It is not 100% lifelong preservation, you will have to go back and restore the plastic eventually.
+It is not 100% lifelong preservation, you will have to go back and restore the plastic over time.
 This may be every few years or every few months depending on the exposure levels of your plastics to the sun.
 Boiled Linseed oil is also not UV proof.

-Do I need to prepare the surface of the plastics before applying the paint thinner and boiled linseed oil?
+Do I need to prepare the surface before applying the paint thinner and boiled linseed oil?

 Yes, of course.
-Like any painting process, the cleaning of the surface is the most important part.
-It is the basis for the final quality of the applicant.
-If your surface is not prepared properly the renewing solution will not work as effectively.
-Clean the surface with a wax remover and or 91% alcohol.
+Like any painting process, surface preparation is the most important part to ensure a long lasting finish.
+Consequently, if the surface is not prepared properly, the renewing solution will not work as effectively.
+Clean the surface with a wax remover and / or 90%+ alcohol solution applied to a shop rag.

-- Clean the surface with wax remover or 91% alcohol (can be purchased at Walgreens or CVS).
+➋ Clean the surface with wax remover or 90%+ alcohol (purchase from a drug store or grocery store).

-- Allow the solution to be absorbed for a few seconds and wipe away the excess.
+➎ Finally, allow the solution to absorb on the surface for a few seconds and then wipe away the excess.